JuanCampbsi/go_opportunities/README.md

 Additionally, a custom data validation mechanism has been created without using external libraries, to validate data in the JSON structure.

+A Makefile has also been created to facilitate the creation of custom commands and to assist in streamlining the development process.

 ## Swagger